Phase Retrieval in Imaging and Speech Enhancement (PRISE)

 Requirements:

-• Master's degree in computer science, physics, or electrical engineering
+- Master's degree in computer science, physics, electrical engineering, or comparable

 Position: